Sustainability at the Oregon Convention Center

 It is dedication like this that has resulted in the Oregon Convention Center gaining the reputation of being a leader in the sustainable events movement.

-Download our client sustainability communication kits
+Download our client sustainability communication kits and reports

 USGBC and its related logo, LEED® and its related logo, and the LEED® Certification trademarks are owned by the U.S. Green Building Council and are used with permission.